Skip to Content

 Prospective Students

-Invitation from the Director
+Invitation from the Director:

-What Makes a Lloyd Scholar?
+What does it mean to be a Lloyd Scholar?

-Lloyd Scholars for Writing and the Arts (LSWA) is a living-learning community focused on writing and the arts.
-Regardless of your academic major, we want you to hold onto and nurture your creative side; in fact, we believe that staying creative while in college will help you in your academic and professional pursuits.
-In LSWA you will reside with students who have similar passions, you will take writing and arts classes together, and you will participate in creative workshops, activities, and clubs.
-We offer writing classes that fulfill your first-year writing requirement and are taught by experienced instructors from the Sweetland Center for Writing.
-Our arts classes are also varied—from drawing and painting to photography and videography to our Art in Public Spaces class, where students create big puppets and take part in the annual Ann Arbor FestiFools parade.
+In LSWA you will reside with students who have similar passions; you will take writing and arts classes together, and you will participate in creative workshops, activities, and clubs.
+We offer writing classes that fulfill several requirements – the first-year writing requirement, the race and ethnicity requirement, as well as humanities and creative expression requirements – and which are taught by experienced instructors from the Sweetland Center for Writing.
+Our arts classes are also varied—from drawing and painting to DIY crafting culture to our Art in Public Spaces class, where students create giant puppets and take part in the annual Ann Arbor FestiFools parade.